jhomra21/DO-per-user-Convex-main-multi-db-demo/README.md

 # SolidJS & Cloudflare Full-Stack Template

 A comprehensive template for building modern web applications using SolidJS on the frontend and a Cloudflare-powered backend.
-This template integrates Better Auth for authentication, Cloudflare D1 for database storage, Cloudflare Workers for serverless APIs, Cloudflare Pages for hosting, and Cloudflare KV for session management.
+This template integrates Better Auth for authentication, Cloudflare D1 for database storage, Cloudflare Workers for serverless APIs, and client hosting, and Cloudflare KV for session management.

 ## 🌟 Core Features